CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/EU/EU-AI-ACT/README.md

 * Section (Optional, some Articles belong directly in a Chapter)
 * Article (Name, text)

+## Removed Chapters for mapping

+eu_ai_act-articles-for-mappings.md

+### CHAPTER XI - DELEGATION OF POWER AND COMMITTEE PROCEDURE

+Administravia

+### CHAPTER XII - PENALTIES

+Not applicable to mappings

+### CHAPTER XIII - FINAL PROVISIONS

+Removed, it lists amendments and enforcement timelines, not applicable to mapping.

 ## Notes:

 Splitting it up the eli-subdivision is the "smallest" division that makes sense: